 Write your own Recipes

-I'm not one to cook or (what I prefer to do is) bake often, let alone from scratch.
-Any cooking or baking I would have been able to make a recipe on is done, but I don't have any of my own that I made up myself. thought of maybe a drink, but that's already on another page I wrote.
+So any cooking or baking I would have been able to make a recipe on is done, but I don't have any of my own that I made up myself.
+I might have for a drink, but that's already on another page I wrote.

 So I thought What could I make a recipe on ?
 Then it came to me, with whimsy.